Olaminiyi/6.Web-Solution-with-Wordpress/README.md

 ```
 ![alt text](images/6.18.png)

-### Create Logical volumes with the physical volumes created
+### Create Logical volumes out of the volume group

 Use lvcreate utility to create 2 logical volumes. **apps-lv** (Use half of the PV size), and **logs-lv** (Use the remaining space of the PV size).